Close Menu

 Fiber Content

-Dietary fibre improves blood sugar control and overall health.
-It slows the digestion of carbohydrates hence avoiding sugar spikes.
-Chikoo, on the contrary, is low in fibre and may not be an ideal fibre source in the case of diabetes.
+Dietary fiber improves blood sugar control and overall health.
+It slows the digestion of carbohydrates, helping to prevent sugar spikes.
+Chikoo, on the contrary, is low in fiber and may not be an ideal source for those managing diabetes.
+Some also explore supplements like TUDCA for additional liver and metabolic support.

 Eat Chikoos in Moderation